sadafrf/beagle/README.md

 # beagle
-creating docker image for beagle which is a tool used for phasing
+docker image for beagle 5.5 for phasing